icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

   commands yet (related to previous feature requests #28, #257, #365).
 - Import/Paste of a .yacp command page file that contains more predefined commands than currently configured now behaves correctly (bug #479, related to previous feature requests #28, #257, #365).
+- Explicit default radix is no longer reset to [String] when multiple predefined command pages are being defined (bug #492).
 - Automatic actions and responses now work chunk independently (feature request #366).
 - Automatic actions [Filter] and [Suppress] now also work for continuous data (bug #478) and on refresh (feature request #367).